Gujarat Election: Mandvi Assembly Constituency Result 2022

 The term of the 182-member Legislative Assembly of Gujarat is scheduled to end on February 18, 2023.

-Mandvi is a legislative assembly constituency in Kachchh (SC) district of Gujarat.
-It is one of the 99 seats won by the BJP in 2017 Assembly election.
+Mandvi is a legislative assembly constituency in Bardoli (ST) district of Gujarat.
+It is one of the 77 seats won by the Congress in 2017 Assembly election.

 Use the map below to check winner and the winning party of Mandvi constituency in the Gujarat election 2022.
 You can also check the winning margin and details of runner-up party and candidate.

-In Gujarat election 2017, BJP candidate Jadeja Virendrasinh Bahadursinh won Mandvi Assembly constituency seat after securing 79469 votes.
-The BJP candidate defeated INC candidate Gohil Shaktisinhji Harichandrasinhji by a margin of 9046 votes.
+In Gujarat election 2017, INC candidate Chaudhari Anandbhai Mohanbhai won Mandvi Assembly constituency seat after securing 96483 votes.
+The INC candidate defeated BJP candidate Pravinbhai Merjibhai Chaudhari by a margin of 50776 votes.

 Check out DH's latest videos